MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 This is why the Cortex Command community has had people reporting errors for years in mods that were repeatedly thought to finally be fixed by members of the community.
 The sad truth is that fixing all of these tiny Lua bugs that only crop up once in a blue moon across hundreds of mods has always been a Sisyphean task.

 An important thing to note is that while the potential of compiled code to execute faster is nice, the main reason grug is a compiled language is with the terrifying examples above.
-The reason grug is transpiled to C is because it is the most widely-supported and popular compiled language, and the Tiny C Compiler that is embedded in grug.c makes it possible to turn a string with C code into a .dll with only a dozen lines of code.
-TCC being only around 100 KB is also extremely attractive, since it keeps the grug.c and grug.h files small enough to be sharable across message services with strict filesize limits, like Discord.
+The reason grug is transpiled to C is because it is the most widely-supported and popular compiled language, and libtcc that is embedded in grug.c makes it easy to turn a string containing C code into an optimized .dll with only a dozen lines of code.
+TCC being only around 100 KB is also extremely attractive, since it keeps the grug.c and grug.h files small enough to be sharable across message services with strict file size limits, like Discord.

 # Resilient